FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

 They largely stay the same as they are today.
 As an additional feature it should be possible to _copy_ a TC, which allows for easy feed/speed changes for the same tool.

-Abover requirement highlights one change though, that the `id` should be a property of the Bit, and not of the TC.
+Above requirement highlights one change though, that the `id` should be a property of the Bit, and not of the TC.
 There are two requirements that are currently mapped to a single `id`.
 There needs to be an identification of which TC is being used by a certain op, and which tool number to use for a `M6` command.